 Five Best Summer Music Festivals

 British summer time means barbecues in the park, rooftop sundowners and a general feeling of happiness.
 Add in some music festivals to the mix, and you’ve got the perfect recipe for an epic summer.
 From seaside concerts to weekend gigs in the countryside, here are our top five music festivals of 2015.
 Take your pick!
-Read our previous blog about how to survive a music festival.

 1. Isle of Wight Festival